- Consular functions

 Courtesy visits at the Ministry of Foreign Affairs

-The Ministry advises that career Heads of the Consular posts should pay their courtesy visits to the State Secretary at the Ministry of Foreign Affairs, or in his absence, the Undersecretary of State for Legal and Consular Issues, as well as to the Director of the Consular Department.
+The Heads of the Consular posts pay their courtesy visits to the Head of the State Protocol of the Ministry of Foreign Affairs, or in his/her absence, the Deputy Head of the State Protocol, as well as to the Director General of Bilateral Relations Directorate or the Undersecretary of State for EU Affairs, and the Director General of the Consular and Diplomatic Facilities Directorate or, in his/her absence, the Director of the Consular Department.

-If a consular post is temporarily headed by the Deputy Head of the Consular post the latter should pay a courtesy visit to the Undersecretary of State for Legal and Consular Issues, or in his/her absence - to the Director of the Consular Department.
+If a consular post is temporarily headed by the Deputy Head of the Consular post, he/she pays a courtesy visit to the Deputy Head of the State Protocol and the Director General of Bilateral Relations Directorate, or in his/her absence - to the Director of the Consular Department.

 Immunity and inviolability